An Alive Stream I

 The Fear of Law and Lynching

 Behind every successful fortune there is a crime, wrote Mario Puzo.
 Truly, not everyone fears the law.
 How else would a Head Constable’s son be Dawood?
-It is magnificent that the Supreme Court has recommended to the Parliament the creation of a separate offence of lynching.
-While all that you read after is the charm […]
+It is magnificent, Supreme Court has recommended to Parliament the creation of a separate offence of lynching.
+While all that you read after is the charm of law and […]

 Read more "The Fear of Law and Lynching"